seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 said about every coin — inputs, verdict, the catalyst registry in force, the engine fingerprint — plus, 7 and 14 days later, what the price did.
 A measuring
 instrument: nothing is displayed, nothing feeds back into any calculation (inv.
 27).

-**Why it could not wait.** The verdict is not reconstructible after the fact:
+It exists because the verdict is not reconstructible after the fact:
-`history.json` keeps betas, R² and rank only — no price, no min/max, no volatility, no volume — and `scoreCandidate`, `tradeGeometry` and `leverageDecision` all need exactly the fields it does not keep.
-Every unjournaled day is lost permanently.
+`history.json` keeps betas, R² and rank only, while `scoreCandidate`, `tradeGeometry` and `leverageDecision` need exactly the fields it does not keep — every unjournaled day is lost permanently.

 **Layout — one file per unit of work, never reopened.**